How to Create a Calm and Refreshing At-Home Spa Day

 • Steam: Allow the steam to refresh your skin, making your skin more receptive to moisturizers.

-• Exfoliate gently, using circular motions, especially on elbows, knees, and feet.
+• A gentle body scrub, exfoliate gently using circular motions, especially on elbows, knees, and feet.
 Don’t overdo it; once or twice a week is enough.

 • A DIY mix of sugar and honey or sugar and olive oil.